• Skip to primary navigation

 Instructions

 • Prepare the star anise simple syrup by combining the granulated sugar, star anise, and ½ cup water in a small saucepan.
-Cook over medium-high heat until the sugar is dissolved, stirring occasionally.
-Pull the saucepan off the heat and allow to cool for 15 minutes.
+Bring to a boil over medium-high heat, stirring occasionally.
+Take the saucepan off the heat and allow to cool for 15 minutes.
 Strain and reserve the anise for garnish.

 • To serve, fill glasses with ice and pour the sangria over the top, distributing the fruit evenly.
-Add sparkling water if desired.
 Garnish with star anise and/or additional fruit slices.

 Nutrition Facts